irods/irods_client_library_rirods/README.md

 docker-compose up
 ```

-Then to connect a project from R with the iRODS server you have to
+Provide the host name of the server to connect an R project with an
-provide the host name of the server, like so:
+iRODS server, like so:

 ``` r
 library(rirods)